-This bill, HB 54-FN, amends existing laws to allow alternative treatment centers registered under RSA 126-X to operate as for-profit entities, expanding their organizational structure beyond the previous not-for-profit model.
-The bill modifies the definition of "alternative treatment center" to include domestic business corporations and limited liability companies, while
+This bill amends existing laws to permit alternative treatment centers (ATCs) to operate on a for-profit basis, moving away from the previous not-for-profit model.
+It modifies the definition of an "alternative treatment center" to include domestic business corporations and limited liability companies, while

 Statutes affected: Introduced: 126-X:1, 126-X:7, 126-X:8, 292:7, 293-A:9, 304-C:149